mihalysz22/containers/cs_health_log.md

     :   `/var/log/kube-proxy.log`
     :   `/var/log/event-exporter/1..log`

-6. `kube-audit`: Information about cluster-related actions that is sent to the Kubernetes API server, including the time, the user, and the affected resource.

-7. `ingress`: Information about the network traffic that comes into a cluster through the Ingress ALB.
+6. `ingress`: Information about the network traffic that comes into a cluster through the Ingress ALB.

     Paths
     :   `/var/log/alb/ids/*.log`
     :   `/var/log/alb/ids/*.err`
     :   `/var/log/alb/customerlogs/*.log`
     :   `/var/log/alb/customerlogs/*.err`

+7. `kube-audit`: Information about cluster-related actions that is sent to the Kubernetes API server, including the time, the user, and the affected resource.
+The `kube-audit` source can be configured with a webhook, opposed to fluentd that's used for the other sources.
+See the [docs](/docs/containers?topic=containers-health-audit#audit-api-server-external) for further information.

 **Am I responsible for keeping Fluentd updated?**